kool-dev/kool/docs/2-Presets/Wordpress.md

 Now you can see your site at **http://localhost**.

-To install wordpress, it will ask database credentials, the default ones are:
+To install WordPress, it will ask database credentials, the default ones are:

 | Field         | Value    |
 |---------------|----------|